mobiliabrus/tourbook/docs/2-tour.md

 By getting off, we found
 our guesthouses were located on the same street.
 We became friends, and I visited him and talked a lot.
 He is a interior designer with cool style long hair and long beard.

-I stayed in mixed dormitory of 6 beds.
-There was two girls, a Korean and two Chinese in this room.
+I stayed in a mixed 6-beds dormitory where two girls and three guys slept.
+Marilyn is from Paris.
+She said she have been China for several months.

+Carl is another girl who comes from Germany.
+A night, in the dormitory, I asked a stupid question to her.
+"Do you have s child?"
+"I'm only 19" She said.
+I was so awkward.
+After that day, since her packages is still in the room, she missed.
+We all didn't know where she went.
+I leaved a message on her bag.
+Days later I received her texts, she went to Sandakan.

+There're another two Chinese boys who are quite funny.
+The next morning, they invited me to join their tour to a island.
+I was so glad to join, for Marilyn was invited too.

 ### PULAU SAPI

-The next morning, they asked me if would I join their tour to a island called 'sapi' which sounds like 'stupid' in Chinese.
+This island named 'sapi' which word sounds like 'stupid' in Chinese.
-I was glad to.

 ```<a-img>
 name:marilyn-2